Understanding Transfer Duty in South Africa (2026)

 • The buyer still pays transfer attorney fees

-Always ask your attorney whether the seller is VAT-registered before assuming you'll pay transfer duty.
+Always ask your attorney whether the seller is VAT-registered before assuming you will pay transfer duty.

-If a developer or investor has waived transfer duty as a marketing incentive, confirm in writing whether they are absorbing it or whether VAT applies instead.
-They are not the same thing.
+If a developer is advertising "no transfer duty," confirm whether they are absorbing it as a subsidy or whether VAT applies instead.
+They are not the same thing, and the total cost to you may differ.

 What about attorney fees?

 Transfer duty is just one part of what you pay upfront.
 Your transfer attorney will also charge conveyancing fees based on the purchase price.
-These are regulated by the Law Society and scale with the property value, typically between R6,000 and R20,000 on a property priced between R1M and R3M.
+These are regulated by the Law Society and scale with the property value — typically between R6,000 and R22,000 on a property priced between R1M and R3M.

-Use the Zettl buyer tools to see a full breakdown of your upfront costs including transfer duty, attorney fees, bond registration, and deposit — all at once.
+Use the Zettl buyer tools to see a full breakdown of your upfront costs — transfer duty, attorney fees, bond registration, and deposit — all calculated at once from your purchase price.

 When do you pay?